 A handful of utilities also identified new strategies they’re pursuing, such as the opportunity to own CHP at their customer sites, use CHP for load relief as part of a non-wires solution, and explore the potential for flexible configurations, based on system size and performance characteristics.
 As these approaches evolve, even more utilities are likely to find CHP is a strategy that goes beyond energy efficiency and delivers new value to support the ongoing transition to a more modern, future grid.

-The full results of this research will be presented at the 2018 ACEEE Summer Study on Energy Efficiency in Buildings on Monday, August 13 in Pacific Grove, CA and published in a paper in the conference proceedings.
-The various economic, regulatory, and other factors that influence the creation of utility CHP programs and the traction they are able to gain will be key discussion points at the conference.
+ICF presented these findings at the 2018 ACEEE Summer Study on Energy Efficiency in Buildings and ACEEE published them in a paper in the conference proceedings.
+The various economic, regulatory, and other factors that influence the creation of utility CHP programs and the traction they are able to gain were key topics of discussion at the conference.
+Below you can find the slides from the presentation.
 If you’ve got insights to share that may be relevant for future reviews of utility CHP programs, send us an email.